 THC, which is the shortened name of a compound known as tetrahydrocannabinol, is another of the primary medicinally active cannabinoids found in these plants.
 It is also responsible for the characteristic euphoric high that the use of cannabis causes.
 While it is not known to cause a physical addiction, THC can cause a PSYCHOLOGICAL dependence in some heavy chronic users of marijuana.

-If you ingest your CBD from only hemp-based supplements, you have nothing to worry about.
+If you ingest your CBD from hemp-based supplements only, you have nothing to worry about.
 The raw hemp plant and the extracts that are derived from them have little to no tetrahydrocannabinol in them!

 Taking too much of any substance will likely increase your tolerance of it.
 This is one of the main reasons that so many illicit and prescription drugs have caused so many deaths; people have a tendency to increase their dosages to potentially dangerous levels as the euphoric effect or “high” that they first felt is no longer accessible with a small dose size.